 We believe we have created significant opportunities to source attractive risk in the lines of business that we write, and that such opportunities will result in superior returns for our shareholders.
-We are in a period of heightened macroeconomic volatility, and we believe that it is in times of uncertainty where RenaissanceRe's expertise, partnership-approach and coordination across teams differentiates us as a reinsurance leader.
-Typically, insurance is a necessary or required purchase, and by extension we expect that demand for reinsurance will persist.
+We are in a period of heightened macroeconomic volatility, and we believe that it is in times of uncertainty when RenaissanceRe's expertise, partnership-approach and coordination across teams differentiates us as a reinsurance leader.

 We are uniquely positioned to write a variety of risks, leveraging the enhancements we have made over the last several years to our risk and capital management technology and underwriting expertise to cover additional lines of business.
 In particular, we have invested heavily to understand the influence of climate change on the weather and its impact on the risks that we take.
 We believe that our RenaissanceRe Risk Sciences team gives us an advantage in properly reflecting the evolving phenomenon of climate change in our models as compared to commercially available models.
+For example, our ability to rapidly update our California wildfire models to reflect an updated view of risk provided us with the confidence to grow into an increasing rate environment in California.

 Our strategy focuses on delivering a value proposition composed of leadership, expertise and partnership, through our operation as an integrated system of three competitive advantages: superior risk selection, superior customer relationships and superior capital management.
 We leverage our strengths in risk selection and capital management to build portfolios designed to be resilient against a spectrum of tail-risk scenarios.
 This allows us to price our products accordingly and to maintain our position as a consistent incumbent for our customers.

-We plan to continue to seek to take advantage of additional available opportunities and think that the strategic decisions we have made in prior periods have laid the foundation for these initiatives.
 Our clients value our ability to be a long-term partner who brings access to multiple forms of capital and innovative, large-scale solutions.